 The State’s regional economic development strategies are ill-equipped to remedy the State’s economic inequalities because state assistance focuses primarily on supporting capital investments rather than helping people compete for good jobs.
-Worse, the State’s initiative has encouraged localities to focus on narrowly targeted efforts to create jobs through big projects in highly competitive technology industries, with mixed results, rather than on a diverse portfolio.
+The State’s initiative has encouraged localities to focus on narrowly targeted efforts to create jobs through big projects in highly competitive technology industries, with mixed results rather than a diverse portfolio.
 Also of concern is that reports on the State’s most significant regional economic development initiative are little more than project catalogs, reporting in detail only on process accomplishments – how many projects are underway and completed.
-The reports do not connect specific regional initiatives to goal focused outcome metrics.
+The reports do not connect specific regional initiatives to goal-focused outcome metrics.

 Employment Change since 2011

 Since 2011, New York’s employment performance has been similar to most of its neighbors.
 Like six of ten states in the region, New York has lost almost one percent of the jobs that existed in 2011.
 Only Massachusetts, Rhode Island, and New Hampshire had rapid employment growth through October 2021.
 Vermont lost more than 8% of the jobs that existed in 2011.
-While New York’s performance was only about one percent weaker than the region’s average, the Northeast as a whole performed relatively poorly during the period.
-Only Mississippi, Hawaii, Illinois, Wyoming, and Alaska lost a higher percentage of jobs outside the region.
+While New York’s performance was only about one percent weaker than the region’s average, the Northeast performed relatively poorly.
+Only Mississippi, Hawaii, Illinois, Wyoming, and Alaska lost more jobs outside the area.

 Counties in the New York metropolitan area had employment gains, but most of upstate New York saw job losses, except Saratoga, Albany, Schenectady, Rennselaer, and Ontario Counties.
 By 2021, nine counties had lost more than one out of every ten jobs that existed in 2011.
 Counties ranging from Northern to Central New York and the Southern Tier showed significant losses.
 Counties that lost jobs were typically small – average employment in the counties losing more than 10% of the jobs in 2011 was 30,208, compared with 170,867 in the counties gaining employment.

 New York’s problem is not unique – more than half the counties in the United States lost jobs between the 2010 and 2020 census.
 These numbers reflect the concentration of employment growth nationally in larger metropolitan areas.
-In New York, the only locations showing growth over the past ten years were in the New York Metropolitan area, in the Albany- Schenectady-Troy metro area, and Sullivan and Ontario counties.
+The only locations showing growth over the past ten years were the New York Metropolitan area, the Albany- Schenectady-Troy metro area, and Sullivan and Ontario counties.

 Although COVID has hurt employment everywhere, regional population change and the decline of rural populations have driven much of the differences in employment change.
 Job growth, like population growth, has primarily taken place in a few states in the South and the West.
 Large metropolitan areas like Boston and Columbus in the Northeast and Midwest are among the few places in the region that have seen gains like those in faster-growing parts of the nation.